Sonu-77/Spotify-Song-Recommender/README.md

 # Spotify Songs Recmmender

-#### This project was to put my skill of machine learning to create an end to end recommender model from the strach to the deployment for user's engagement or usage.
+#### This project was to put my skill of machine learning to create an end to end recommender model from the scratch to the deployment for user's engagement or usage.

 ## Table Of Content
 - [Tools Used](#tools-used-while-performing-the-analysis)